Oblique Derivative Boundary Value Problems on Families of Planar Domains: A review of Vekua's theory on fixed domains

 \mk{} When $A \equiv B \equiv 0$, by formula \re{omi} we have $\om_1 (z,t) \equiv \om_2(z,t) \equiv 0$.
-Hence from \re{Gi} we get $G_1 = \frac{1}{\zeta -z}$ and $G_2 \equiv 0$, and \re{nhgaerf} reduces to the Cauchy-Green formula. \emk Next we state some existence and uniqueness results for Problem A. For homogeneous boundary value problems, we call a finite set of linearly independent solutions which spans the solution space a \emph{complete system}. \pr{euhh't} Consider Problem A on a multiply-connected domain $\Om$ whose boundary $b \Om$ has $m+1$ connected components.
-Let $h, h'$ be the numbers of linearly-independent solutions to the homogeneous Problem A and the homogeneous adjoint Problem A' \re{ahpAeqn}-\re{ahpAbc}, respectively.
-Let $n$ be the index of Problem A.
+Hence from \re{Gi} we get $G_1 = \frac{1}{\zeta -z}$ and $G_2 \equiv 0$, and \re{nhgaerf} reduces to the Cauchy-Green formula. \emk Next we state some existence and uniqueness results for Problem A. For homogeneous boundary value problems, we call a finite set of linearly independent solutions which spans the solution space a \emph{complete system}. \begin{prop}[{\cite[p.
+253]{VA62} Theorem 4.10, Theorem 4.12.}] Consider Problem A on a multiply-connected domain $\Om$ whose boundary $b \Om$ has $m+1$ connected components.
+Let $h, h'$ be the numbers of linearly-independent solutions to the homogeneous Problem A and the homogeneous adjoint Problem $A'$ \re{ahpAeqn}, respectively.
+Let $n$ be the index of Problem A. \begin{enumerate}[(i)] \item Suppose that $n< 0$.
+Then